cs1302uga/cs1302-gallery/README.md

     * *Update Images Button (30 points):* This button should cause the application to execute the search query specified in the query text field, gather the images associated with the query response, and update the images in the main content area of the application accordingly.

-If less than twenty one (21) images are gathered, then a dialog should be displayed to the user with an appropriate error message, and the main content area should not be updated.
-If twenty one (21) or more images are gathered, then the images not chosen for display in the main content area of the application should be remembered in order to facilitate the random replacement described for the main content of the application.
+      * If less than twenty one (21) distinct artwork image URLs are gathered, then a dialog should be displayed to the user with an appropriate error message, and the main content area should not be updated.

+      * If twenty one (21) or more distinct artwork images are gathered, then the images not chosen for display in the main content area of the application should be saved in a list in order to facilitate the random replacement described for the main content of the application.

   * **Progress Bar (10 points):** The application needs to have a progress bar that indicates the progress of querying the iTunes Search API, loading the